 Getting Treatment For Ritalin Abuse

 If you or a loved one has developed an addiction to Ritalin or other prescription stimulants, treatment may help.
-Whether you have been prescribed Ritalin and have developed tolerance, or you abuse Ritalin and have a physical or emotional dependence on it, treatment can be helpful.
+Whether you have been prescribed Ritalin and have developed tolerance, or you abuse Ritalin and have a physical or emotional dependence on it, treatment at a reputable drug rehab center can put you on the path to long-term recovery.

 Addiction Resource aims to provide only the most current, accurate information in regards to addiction and addiction treatment, which means we only reference the most credible sources available.